 Hear Me Roar

-Hear Me Roar encourages the voice, hearts and minds of youth at risk through weekly creative sessions.
+Hear Me Roar encourages the voice, hearts and minds of youth at risk through weekly Creative Arts sessions.
 CATA uses a person-centred approach to our programs.
-Our workshops instil in youth the confide...
+Our workshops instil in youth the co...

 - Encourages focus and self-awareness so they can better cope with moments of trauma and stress.